-As already mentioned, manufacturing industrial conveyor belts uses a lot of energy and raw materials and, therefore, produces a large carbon footprint.
-Having worked in the industry for more than 30 years, I cannot deny the fact that reducing the size of that carbon footprint by any significant amount in the short term will be extremely challenging, but fortunately there are things that can be done.
+As I have already mentioned, manufacturing industrial conveyor belts uses a lot of energy and raw materials and therefore produces a large carbon footprint.
+Having worked in the industry for more than 30 years I cannot deny the fact that reducing the size of that carbon footprint by any significant amount in the short term is extremely challenging.
+Fortunately, there are things that can be done.